Thought Leadership

 Reinforcement learning models

-Reinforcement learning algorithms allow machines to discover behavior norms inside a specific context to learn from.
-These systems constantly learn and look to find behavior that doesn’t fit and raise red flags when it finds it.
+Reinforcement learning algorithms allow machines to discover behavior norms within a specific context to learn from.
+These systems constantly learn and look to find behavior that doesn’t fit and raise red flags when they find it.

 LM_illustration_1